lenianiva/lean4-nix/README.md

 The user must decide on a Lean version to use as overlay.
 The Lean version from `nixpkgs` will likely not work of the box.
 The minimal supported version is `v4.11.0`, since it is the version when Lean's official Nix flake was deprecated.
-From version `v4.22.0` onwards, the each Lean build must have both `bootstrap` and `buildLeanPackage` functions.
+From version `v4.22.0` onwards, each Lean build must have both `bootstrap` and `buildLeanPackage` functions.
 There are a couple of ways to get an overlay.
 Each corresponds to a flake output.
 Below is a list ranked from the easiest to the hardest to use: